March of Dimes believes that every baby deserves the best possible start. Unfortunately, not all babies get one.

 President, March of Dimes

-Premature birth and its complications are the largest contributors to infant death in this country, and pregnancy-related deaths have more than doubled over the past 25 years.
+Premature birth and its complications are the largest contributors to infant death in this country.
+Additionally, pregnancy-related deaths have more than doubled over the past 25 years.

-These facts and others, have prompted March of Dimes, as the leader in maternal and infant health, to take action so that all moms and babies can receive the support they need to have the best possible start together.
+These facts and others, have prompted March of Dimes to take action.
+As the leader in maternal and infant health, we need to help moms and babies receive the support they need.
+Above all, this is to ensure they have the best possible start together.

 Moms and babies are in the midst of an urgent health crisis — one that we know we can’t take on alone.